SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 ```

 When we type "yes" and press enter, Terraform will create the dependency graph and delete all the resources in the correct order, using as much parallelism as possible.

+# Terraform in action

+In this section, let's perform a series of exercises.

+## Exercise #1 - Authentication with AWS

 # Conclusion